-According to the U.S. Bureau of Labor Statistics (BLS), personal and home care assistants held over 1.8 million jobs in the U.S. in 2010.
-The BLS also reported that the number of jobs in this profession was expected to grow by 70% between 2010 and 2020.
-Faster-than-average employment growth may be attributed to rising healthcare costs and the aging Baby Boomer generation.
-The median annual salary of personal care aides in May 2012 was $19,910, per BLS data.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of personal care aide jobs was expected to grow by 26% between 2014 and 2024.
+The average annual salary of personal care aides in May 2015 was $21,790 per BLS data.

 Continuing Education and Certification Information